-It didn’t help me mentally that it had been a hard summer in Kansas City in the water.
+It didn’t help me mentally that it’s been a hard summer in Kansas City in the water.

-We had 3 drownings in one weekend.
+A few weeks ago we had 3 drownings in one weekend.
 Then we had this precious girl contract a horrific virus in the lake water of Kansas and pass away.
-Stories like that didn’t ease the mind of already nervous swimmers.
+Stories like that don’t ease the mind of already nervous swimmers.

-I, myself, came down with an upper respiratory infection the month before that lasted 3 weeks.
-For 3 weeks, I coughed and coughed.
+I myself came down with an upper respiratory infection last month that lasted 3 weeks.
+For 3 weeks I coughed and coughed.
 It didn’t make training much fun during that time.
-And I had a jillion other excuses of why that season was tough on me.
+And I have a jillion other excuses of why this season was tough on me.